jkalter11/ROBLOX-Jailbreak/README.md

 3.)
 Copy and paste all the files to the explorer, however make sure everything in the folders match up with everything in the download - i.e put everything in the StarterGui folder in the StarterGui folder in the Explorer (I'll make an image tutorial explaining this later)

 4.)
+If you wish to change how long each round lasts, then go to ReplicatedStorage -> timeLeft, go to it's properties menu and change it's value.
+By default it is 600, which means 600 seconds, 10 minutes.

+4.)
 Profit!

 See?
 Simple!